ianmackenzie/elm-geometry/README.md

 ## Installation

-To install, run
+Assuming you have [installed Elm](https://guide.elm-lang.org/install.html) and started a new project, use [elm-package](https://guide.elm-lang.org/install.html#elm-package) to install `opensolid/geometry`, either by running

 ```
 elm package install opensolid/geometry
 ```

-or add
+in a command prompt inside your project directory or by adding

 ```json
 "opensolid/geometry": "1.0.0 <= v < 2.0.0"
 ```

-to your `elm-package.json`.
+to your project's `elm-package.json`.

 ## Documentation